dweck1/ST558-Project2/FridayAnalysis.md

 (stepwise_MSE2 <- mean((log(test$shares) - log_preds2) ^ 2))
 ```

-    ## [1] 0.7373676
+    ## [1] 0.7366415

-The model fit on the full dataset has lower test MSE.
-This is the better
-of the two models.

-Next, I will fit a random forest to both the dataset.
+Next, I will fit a random forest to both the datasets.
 Then, we will
 compare the test MSE from the random forest to that of the stepwise
 selection model.
 The model with the lowest test MSE will be considered
 as the best.